 No. Road-killed animals actually represent important information since we learn about species occurrence and where animals are being killed on roads.
 We will be forwarding road-kill data to the Ontario Road Ecology Group so that it can contribute to their research.
 It is important that you indicate whether or not you are confident with the identification, but an unidentified snake or turtle is still valuable road mortality data.

 I counted eight painted turtles basking on a log.
-Would that be reported as eight sightings?
+Should that be reported as eight sightings?

-I stopped by my neighbourhood pond yesterday and heard three green frogs and one bullfrog, and I saw a snapping turtle.
+At my neighbourhood pond, I heard three green frogs and one bullfrog, and I saw a snapping turtle.
 Can I submit this as one observation?

 No. You should report instances of multiple species seen at the same time and at the same location once per species.
-In the example above, you would submit 3 reports using the online form or fill in 3 rows in the excel spreadsheet (i.e., one for each species).
+In the example above, you would submit three reports using the online form or fill in three rows in the excel spreadsheet (i.e., one for each species).
 The general rule is one data record per species per location per date.

-I have data but it's from before 2009.
-Can that be included?
+I have data from before 2009.
+Should I still submit it?